yknivag/WooNotify/readme.txt

 * <topic_prefix>/orders/failed
 * <topic_prefix>/stock/low
 * <topic_prefix>/stock/out
+* <topic_prefix>/stats/orders

 A message is published to a topic when an order or product transitions to that state.
 The payload of the message is either the order id or the product_id.

 The data transmitted is kept to the bear minimum to limit the data exposure over MQTT.
 Further information may be retrieved by the end point using the standard WooCommerce API by querying the order or product by id.

+The stats topics are published to each time any other message is sent.
+They contain a JSON payload which for orders is an array of order states with the corresponding totals.
+Further stats topics are in the to-do list.

 == Installation ==

-1. Upload plugin `simple-paypal-recurring-donations` folder to the `/wp-content/plugins/` directory.
+1. Upload plugin `mqtt-woo-alerts` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin using the 'Plugins' menu in your WordPress admin panel.
 3. You can adjust the necessary settings using your WordPress admin panel in "MQTTWoo".
 4. Create a page or a post, customize button settings and insert generated shortcode into the text.